AIcrowd/flatland-getting-started/README.md

 - Handling partial moves

-Taking Part in the Challenge
+Challenge Baselines
 ---

-The Flatland Challenge can be approached in different ways - for example using methods from **operations research** or using **reinforcement learning**, or anything in-between.
+The Flatland Challenge can be approached in different ways - for example using methods from **operations research**, **reinforcement learning**, or anything in-between.

 The following notebooks show how to approach the problem using each of these methods.